 Achieve complete Range of ankle Movement

-As a result of immobilization, stiffness of ankle and foot joints often occur which needs to be mobilized to achieve full range of movement.
+As a result of immobilisation, stiffness of ankle and foot joints often occur which needs to be mobilised to achieve full range of movement.
 Precaution should be taken as scar newly formed is not mature enough and is stiff.
 The tendon needs to be stretched appropriately with prior heating and soft tissue massage.
 Neutral stretches to elongate the nerves which may entrap along its path.

 Restore Eccentric Muscle Strength